 - Open Task Manager.

 - You can see a small dialog box that asks for your confirmation.
 Click End process (Make sure to save your work because everything opened will go off).

 - The next moment everything on the Desktop and Taskbar will go off.

 - Then, click on File option of the menu bar and click Run new task.

 - In the new window of Create new task, write explorer or exe in the provided text field.

 - Everything on the Desktop and Taskbar

-- Both the ways refresh your File Explorer, resolving its problems.
+- Both ways will refresh your File Explorer.